Enhancing Heterogeneous Multi-Agent Cooperation in Decentralized MARL via GNN-driven Intrinsic Rewards: Experiments

 CoHet\textsubscript{team} utilizes the dynamics models of its surrounding agents to calculate intrinsic reward, whereas CoHet\textsubscript{self} employs the agent's own dynamics model and learns to follow its own predictions.
 As a result, the agents in CoHet\textsubscript{team} learn to behave in accordance with their neighborhood predictions, and this can be challenging.
 As the agent dynamics models are trained using their own interactions with the environment, the presence of heterogeneous agents with differing physical/behavioral capabilities can result in a diverse set of dynamics models.
 Subsequently, the agents failing to align with the predictions of their local neighborhood, consisting of diverse agents, will be heavily penalized.
 Results indicate that, unlike previous methods, the novel GNN-based formulation in CoHet allows the agents to more accurately model their local heterogeneous neighborhood.
 In Table \ref{tab:team-vs-self}, we demonstrate that the intrinsic reward penalty for misalignment with neighbors in CoHet\textsubscript{team} remains similar to the ones for CoHet\textsubscript{self}.
 In case of the performance, CoHet\textsubscript{team} demonstrates better performance in all of the tasks that benefit from inter-agent cooperation, as it incentivizes the agents to adopt a more collaborative approach, irrespective of physical or behavioral heterogeneity.
-Interestingly, CoHet\textsubscript{self} exhibits superior performance over CoHet\textsubscript{team} in only the MPE Simple Spread task.
+CoHet\textsubscript{self} exhibits superior performance over CoHet\textsubscript{team} in only the MPE Simple Spread task.
 Since the landmarks are not specifically assigned to specific agents in this task, we find that the agents can gain an advantage from exploiting known areas of the environment where any of the landmarks exist, thus they are encouraged to exploit the parts of the environments where the errors of their own dynamics models are minimal.